getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 #### github.system-username

 Configure the Github username that Nelson will conduct operations as.
 This is needed because some operations that Nelson does are not in the context of any human interaction.
-For example, when Nelson conducts a deployment, it's all happening automatically and asynchronously from any human, and thus human-user OAuth tokens.
-To protect privacy Nelson does not store end-user OAuth tokens, and such needs its own user to interact with your Github account.
+For example, when Nelson conducts a deployment, it's all happening automatically and asynchronously from any human, and thus human-user OAuth tokens cannot be utilized within these operations.
+To protect privacy Nelson does not store end-user OAuth tokens, and as such needs its own user to interact with your Github account.

 ```
 nelson.github.system-username = "nelson"